 Balance controls the bias current balance, and always goes with one channel of the compressor, regardless of what the nearby 'metering' switch is set to.
 The point of perfectly calibrated bias currents is achieved when the "dot" in the screw slot is at 12 o'clock.
 At this setting, the amount of additive signal deflection ("thud") which happens due to an attack is minimized.
-Setting this control tion results in a thud of one polarity on transients, and going clockwise produces a thud of opposite sign.
+Setting this control counter-clockwise from this position results in a thud of one polarity on transients, and going clockwise produces a thud of opposite sign.